NewbranLTD/generator-jsx/README.md

 There was one problem I couldn't fix.
 It was the [axios](https://www.npmjs.com/package/axios) ajax library.
 Rollup just keep throwing
 `Error: Unexpected token`.
 So I change it to [superagent](https://www.npmjs.com/package/superagent) instead.

+But even `superagent` is not straight forward, the problem is they didn't include a proper `browser` field in their package.json (seriously?!!!)
+And they ship with one version for node.js another one is for the browser.

+If you just use the node.js and try to bundle it.
+Rollup will throw a ```sh Error: Illegal reassignment to import 'commonjsHelpers' ``` error.

+To fix this, you need to tell `rollup-plugin-node-resolve` which file to use.
+See the `customResolveOptions` option.

 Then your vendor rollup:

 ```js